geeksforsocialchange/gfsc-v3/content/blog/2024/placecal-organiser-training-summer-2024/index.md

 Even better, once groups are in the system, they can be added to multiple partnership sites.
 This way, we are creating a digital commons owned by our dedicated nonprofit, building something like `Wikipedia for community events”, that can be sustained past the end of any one project or volunteers’ input.

-**We are still developing the tool and software but are now ready to onboard a small number of groups into our exclusive closed beta trial, 8 years in the making.**
+**After 8 years of hard work making sure it does what community groups need, we are now ready to open it to the public.
+To celebrate, we are offering training on a pay-what-you-can basis for the first 10 community groups to sign up.**

 - Would you like to curate a PlaceCal website for your community partnership?
 - Do you want to get trained up to be a community technology organiser and be able to support your network to promote their activities?